Table of Contents

 From 2018 to 2020, an average of 163 deaths each year were related to nursery products.
 77% were related to cribs, mattresses, playpens and play yards, bassinets and cradles, infant carriers, and inclined infant sleep products.

 Compared to 2020 (44,600) and 2021 (53,000), more than 59,000 nursery product-related injuries were reported in 2022 in emergency departments (EDs).
 Nevertheless, the low hospital visits in 2020 and 2021 may be due to COVID-19.
-Falls were the leading cause of injury in 2022, accounting for 72% of all head and face injuries.
+In 2022, falls were the common cause of these injuries, affecting the head and face.

-• An estimate is that 91% of injuries reported to EDs are treated and released.
-Only 3% required hospitalization and 2% required transfers.
+An estimate is that 91% of injuries reported to EDs are treated and released.
+Only 3% required hospitalization, and 2% required transfers.
 This trend has been consistent for the three covered years.

 Products Liability Lawsuits For Baby Items

-• Design Defects — In some cases, even a perfectly made product can endanger the end-user if it has a defect in its design.
+- Design Defects โ In some cases, even a perfectly made product can endanger the end-user if it has a defect in its design.
 A product is unreasonably dangerous if it fails to perform in its intended manner.

-• Marketing Defects — “Failure to warn” refers to actions taken during the supply chain.
+- Marketing Defects โ โFailure to warnโ refers to actions taken during the supply chain.
 The product was properly designed, but there were no instructions or warnings, which made it unreasonably dangerous for its intended consumers.

-• Manufacturing Defects — The manufacturer can be held liable even if the product was designed to be safe, but the result did not reflect that design.
+- Manufacturing Defects โ The manufacturer can be held liable even if the product was designed to be safe, but the result did not reflect that design.

 Having a drop-side crib, for instance, would be a design defect since this type of equipment is inherently unsafe.
 However, if one of the slats on a stationary-side crib becomes loose, that might be a manufacturing defect.

-You should speak with a personal injury attorney in your area if your child suffers harm due to faulty baby equipment.
+Consider speaking with a personal injury attorney in your area if your child suffers harm due to faulty baby equipment.
 You can file a lawsuit, join a class action if one already exists, or file a complaint with the CPSC if there is one in your area that applies to your situation.

 Claims Based On Injuries Involving Cribs